Oak Park and River Forest High School: Athletics

 Through the end of the 2008–09 school year, the boys track & field program holds state records for state championships, top 3 finishes, and top ten finishes.
 Starting in 1930, the school hosted the "Oak Park Relays", a track & field competition that grew into the largest in the Midwest, with nearly 1,500 athletes from 63 school competing in 1960.
 In 1963, the field was 1,340 athletes from 77 schools, and was now the largest high school indoor track meet in the United States.
 By 1964, the field rose to over 1,900 athletes from 95 schools.
 Despite the school's successes in track & field, the school did not have an outdoor track, and by 1998, the indoor cinder track was no longer in competitive condition.
 The school entered into a partnership with Fenwick High School and Concordia University to construct a new outdoor track on the campus of the university.

 The OPRF lacrosse program is one of the three oldest high school programs in the state of Illinois.

 While water polo would not be sponsored by the IHSA until 2002, Oak Park High School sponsored a team at least as early 1901, playing a match against the Armour Institute (later renamed the Illinois Institute of Technology).

 In 1905, in the wake of a student killed in a football game, Oak Park's (and several other schools') school board voted to cancel the remainder of the season and ban football from the school.
 In 1907, football was restored in Cook County, however Oak Park refused to rejoin the league.
 Instead, Oak Park competed as an independent team.

 From 1904 to 1906, Danny Roberts was the state champion among the roughly 300 girls' teams in the state.
-In 1907, the Illinois State High School Athletic Association (previous name of the IHSA), banned all girls from participating in the game because "roughness is not foreign to the game, and that the exercise in public is immodest and not altogether ladylike."
+In 1907, the Illinois State High School Athletic Association (previous name of the IHSA), banned all girls from participating in inter-school basketball because "roughness is not foreign to the game, and that the exercise in public is immodest and not altogether ladylike."
 Oak Park was thus denied a fourth state title.

 OPRF was, with DePaul University, one of two sites for men's and women basketball games during the 1959 Pan American Games.

 In 1961, the pool at OPRF was used for the annual Canadian-American Invitational swim meet.
 Among those competing were Tom Stock, Ted Stickles, and Joan Spillane.